huaifei/useGulpBrowserify/README.md

-# useGulpBrowserify
+# angular
-a training demo
+A demo wrote to practice angularjs